Iran–Contra affair

 The affair was investigated by Congress and by the three-person, Reagan-appointed Tower Commission.
 Neither investigation found evidence that President Reagan himself knew of the extent of the multiple programs.
-Additionally, U.S. Deputy Attorney General Lawrence Walsh was appointed independent counsel in December 1986 to investigate possible criminal actions by officials involved in the scheme.
+Additionally, U.S. deputy attorney general Lawrence Walsh was appointed independent counsel in December 1986 to investigate possible criminal actions by officials involved in the scheme.
 In the end, several dozen administration officials were indicted, including Secretary of Defense Caspar Weinberger and Lieutenant Colonel Oliver North.
 Eleven convictions resulted, some of which were vacated on appeal.
 The rest of those indicted or convicted were all pardoned in the final days of the presidency of George H. W. Bush, who had been vice president at the time of the affair.
-Only one Iran–Contra defendant served a prison sentence, some others received probation, and some others had trials pending and then received a pardon.
-Former Independent Counsel Walsh noted that, in issuing the pardons, Bush appeared to have been preempting being implicated himself by evidence that came to light during the Weinberger trial and noted that there was a pattern of "deception and obstruction" by Bush, Weinberger, and other senior Reagan administration officials.
+Only one Iran–Contra defendant served a prison sentence; others received probation or had trials pending and then received a pardon.
+Former Independent Counsel Walsh noted that, in issuing the pardons, Bush appeared to be preempting being implicated himself by evidence that came to light during the Weinberger trial, and that there was a pattern of "deception and obstruction" by Bush, Weinberger, and other senior Reagan administration officials.
 Walsh submitted his final report on 4 August 1993 and later wrote an account of his experiences as counsel, Firewall: The Iran-Contra Conspiracy and Cover-Up.